flowroute/sms-verification/README.md

 	By default, the `run` command spawns four Gunicorn workers listening on port `8000`.
 To modify the `run` command, edit the settings in the Docker **entry** file located in the project root.

-##### To run the application using Flask:
+##### To run the application locally:

+1. From your **sms_verification **directory, run:

+		pip install -r requirements.txt

-1. Run the following to install the service dependencies at the root level of the project:
+2. Run the following to install the service dependencies at the root level of the project:

 		pip install .

-2. Next, run the following:
+3. Finally, run:

 		python -m sms_auth_service.api